 Here’s why dipping your toes into freelance writing can be one of the best online jobs for students:

-Here’s where you can learn more about it.
+Here’s where you can learn more about Holly’s course.

 Swagbucks is available to teens at least 13 and older.
 And like Inbox Dollars, there are several ways you can earn – take surveys, play games, do web searches etc. As you take surveys, you’ll earn Swagbucks which can then be redeemed for gift cards or have them deposit money into your PayPal account.

 Paid Surveys at Home will pay you not only for taking surveys, but also for watching movie trailers (really!) or for trying new products or participating in focus groups.

 Really simple to sign up for and use, Survey Junkie has over 5 million users.
-For surveys you take, payments are made right to your PayPal account.
+As you fill out surveys, payments are made right to your PayPal account.
 It couldn’t be easier.

-Those Foreign Language Classes Can Put Money in Your Pocket
+Those Foreign Languages Can Put Money in Your Pocket

 Not only can you make some money for the foreign languages you took, but being able to include ‘translator’ or ‘transcriber’ on your business resume will instantly make you a more valuable job candidate.